vtomanov/queue/README.md

 # queue

-Persistent queue implementation for ESP32 stored in user specified partition in flash
+Persistent queue implementation for ESP32 stored in user specified partition in flash - when no space is available oldest elements are deleted until space is available

 file: queue.ino - test/play/exmaple
 file: eeprom_queue.h - implementation